 Day 13: Trek to Island Peak Base Camp and summit!

-After a cold night at Chukkung, we headed through the moraines once again to our tented base camp at 5100m, far below the summit of the mountain.
-The nerves around camp were obvious as everyone busied themselves, either preparing their kit for the following morning or practising their rope skills some more.
+After a cold night at Chukkung, we headed through the moraines once again to our tented base camp at 5100m.
+The nerves around camp were obvious as everyone busied themselves.
+Some preparing their kit for the following morning or practicing their rope skills some more.
 Everyone was in bed early this evening – although I don’t know how well anyone slept!

 We had our breakfast wake-up call at 12 a.m., before heading into the cold darkness at 1 am.